 The clouds kept rolling through which made the scenery hiking down ever-changing and we also got to see some Fall colors in Icehouse Canyon below!

-Please note that the Winter season is quickly approaching and the weather can be harsh – the Mt.
+Please note that the Winter weather can be harsh – Mt.
 Baldy area gets a lot of snow and may not be suitable trail conditions for inexperienced hikers.
 Always be prepared for all weather conditions – Even the roads get dangerous to drive.
-Remember that these mountains range from 5k-10k feet elevation and have very different trail conditions than in the Spring, Summer and Fall… so here’s an early reminder to please do your research before you go.
+Remember that these mountains range from 5k-10k feet in elevation and have very different trail conditions than in the Spring, Summer and Fall… so here’s a reminder to please do your research before you go and be prepared.